xiangcatherine/js-objects-modeling/README.md

 How might abstraction and modeling be relevant as software developers?
 Take a minute and discuss this with your squad.

-Let's take a look at a specific example: a laptop.
+Let's take a look at a specific example: a Laptop.
 Suppose that we need to represent a laptop in an application.
 What attributes are most important to include in our model?